clinicalml/onboarding_human_ai/README.md

 - A region description algorithm (IntegrAI-describe) that descibes these subsets in natural language using large language models (LLMs).

 Each of these algorithms is implemented in this repo as well as baseline approaches with multiple datasets to test them on.

+The algorithm IntegrAI can be used to compare two models, or look at the errors of a single model.

 For a demo, see [colab jupyter notebook](https://colab.research.google.com/drive/1L22IX965T_fzbMP7BNAH7PkhJYW2Ekrg?usp=sharing).